mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Per-server and global catch-all channels to track general activity.

-- Some quirky translation for using discord user mentions in sent messages, their edits and deletions, see below for specifics.
+- Limited translation for using discord user mentions in sent messages, edits and deletions.

 - Configurable local name aliases.